ethereum/ethereum-org-website/src/content/energy/index.md

 ## Looking Forward {looking-forward}

 While Ethereum continues to use PoW for now, that won’t be the case for much longer.
-In the past few weeks, [we have seen](https://twitter.com/protolambda/status/1388093066993668098) the emergence of the first testnets for _The Merge_, the name given to the moment Ethereum switches to from PoW to PoS.
+In the past few months, [we have seen](https://twitter.com/protolambda/status/1388093066993668098) the emergence of the first testnets for _The Merge_, the name given to the moment Ethereum switches to from PoW to PoS.
 Several teams of engineers are working overtime to ensure that _The Merge_ arrives as soon as possible, and without compromising on safety.

 Scaling solutions (such as rollups and sharding) will help further decrease the energy consumed per-transaction by leveraging economies of scale.